 Resource Owner Password Credentials Flow

-This flow can be used for a client that accesses resources on behalf of a user (resource owner) which credentials the client knows.
-The client can be, for example, a device operating system or a highly privileged application.
+This flow can be used for an application that accesses resources on behalf of a user (resource owner) which credentials the application knows.
+The application can be, for example, a device operating system or a highly privileged application.

-The client should make a request to the token endpoint
+The application should make a request to the token endpoint

 <Space service URL>/oauth/token by adding the following parameters to the entity-body of HTTP request in the

 application/x-www-form-urlencoded format with UTF-8 character encoding: